Time to Update your Passwords and Web Security Before it is too Late

 Some of it was companies getting bad press.
 Most people probably remember some of the videos of some hacker being able to see the security camera video of a child in her home bedroom and the hacker seeing and talking to the child using the security camera speaker.
 That specific company put in many security changes to their software pretty quickly, including 2-factor authorization, that they should have already had.
 This made it much more secure.
 Companies are generally making things much more secure than they used to be which is a good thing.
 More companies are now offering 2 party authorization that the customer can choose to turn on if they want at no extra cost.
 I would not use a bank or brokerage account online nowadays that did not offer 2-factor authorization.

 2 Factor Authentication adds an extra layer of security to signing into an account.
 You can have part of your online website sign-in procedure include having information sent to your mobile phone or other hardware devices to verify that it is you.
-You can set your main computer, phone or other hardware devices you use often to be recognized during your login procedure for sites that have 2 Factor Authentication.
-If the website sees you are on recognized piece of hardware, then the 2 Factor Authentication will not need to send you a verification message resulting in a normal faster log in to your account.
+You can set your main computer, phone, or other hardware devices you use often to be recognized during your login procedure for sites that have 2 Factor Authentication.
+If the website sees you are on a recognized piece of hardware, then the 2 Factor Authentication will not need to send you a verification message resulting in a normal faster login to your account.

 When you access a website in which you turned on 2 Factor Authorization and the website does not recognize the hardware device you are on, the website may send you a security code number to your secondary hardware device, such as a phone.
-You then type in the code number you received into your device you are using to acess the web page.
+You then type in the code number you received into the device you are using to access the web page.
 This is how many 2 Factor Authentication checks work.
 Some websites have a slightly different method of verifying 2 Factor Authentication.
 With this extra check, even if a person you do not know had your user id (email) and password, they would not be able to get into the website under your account.
-When the website asks for the received security code to filled out on the website, they would not have it.
+When the website asks for the received security code to be filled out on the website, they would not have it.

 Extra log-in verification would mostly be only asked if you enter a website on an unfamiliar computer such as at a library or from a hotel connection or on public wi-fi.
 For example, when I use the computer at the library to log in to my Google Gmail email account, Google sends me a quick message to my mobile phone asking me if it is me.
 I simply press the 'Yes' button and I can sign in.
 Having 2 Factor Authentication is not really any more complicated since most of the time you may not have to do anything extra.
 If you delete your computer's cookies, you might have to verify it is you again for that one time on that hardware device.

 If someone knows your user id and password (that should not) and tries to log in, the website will ask for further verification since they are not trying to log in from your recognized computer, phone, or wi-fi connection.
-That person will not be able to provide this further verification, since this further verification request will most likely go to your mobile phone or other hardware device you own and not to them, which would stop them from logging in.
+That person will not be able to provide this further verification, since this further verification request will most likely go to your mobile phone or another hardware device you own and not to them, which would stop them from logging in.
 This can also give you the clue that someone may be trying to log in to your account and you have the option to change your password for that account if you want.